 Yet, in spite of everything that has been said, there are functional testers who are really good at their work partly because of all their know-how of the business and partly because of the set of skills and testing strategies they implement.
 The outcome of their work is good, but there is always room for improvement.
 The real value of a tester is not only that they are the best at detecting bugs in the code but also that they detect inadequacies in the methods of those who design and produce the code.

 Having all this in mind, we are sure that even continuous learning is required in almost all jobs, this is absolutely essential when it comes to software testing.
 There is a lot that testers can learn to become good and trusted professionals.

-For that reason, in Hexacta, we believe that venturing into the technical side is the way forward and learning programming is definitely one of the tools that allows us to take advantage of our profession.
+For that reason, at Hexacta, we believe that venturing into the technical side is the way forward, and learning programming is definitely one of the tools that allows us to take advantage of our profession.